TalhaAkhun/TalhaAkhun/README.md

 # 💫 About Me:
 🔭 **Education, Learning Journey and Coding Passion:**
-Currently, I'm immersed in a `full-time Web Development program`, where I'm expanding my skills and knowledge in various programming languages.
+Currently, I'm immersed in a `full-time Web Development program`, where I'm expanding my skills and knowledge in various `programming languages`.

 🌱 **Continuous Skill Enhancement:**
 I'm dedicated to continuous improvement, with a primary focus on `JavaScript` and its frameworks, particularly React and Redux.
 Through platforms like `FreeCodeCamp`, I've built a solid foundation in `Full Stack Web Development`.I have completed a course in `FreeCodeCamp` and will be achieving certificates in the future